qhrdmaaksen/qhrdmaaksen.github.io/docs/_posts/2012-05-22-markup-text-readability-wide-page.md

   - test
 ---

-When using `layout: single` add the following front matter to a page or post to widen the main content:
+When using `layout: post` add the following front matter to a page or post to widen the main content:

 ```yaml
 classes: wide